muesli/gamut/README.md

 ## Palettes

-Gamut comes with four curated color palettes: Wikipedia, Crayola, Resene and Monokai.
+Gamut comes with five curated color palettes: Wikipedia, Crayola, RAL, Resene, and Monokai.
 The Wikipedia palette is an import of common colors from Wikipedia’s List of Colors.
 Similarly Crayola consists of colors resembling the palette of Crayola drawing crayons, while Resene refers to the color palette of the paint manufacturer.
 New curated palettes and importers are welcome.
 Send me a pull request!

 | Name      | Colors | Source                                                      |
 | --------- | -----: | ----------------------------------------------------------- |